Below is my review of the Procook Elite Tri-Ply Uncoated Cookware Set 4 Piece with 20cm Saucepan.

-ProCook referral link – If you buy procook pans you can use my referral link, which gives 15% off.
+If you buy procook pans you can use my discount code ProCook discount code which gives 15% off.
 I used my friend’s referral link when buying these, which I felt made them more reasonably priced.
+Taking the cost down from £195 for three saucepans and a frying pan to £165.

 Build Quality

 The pans are very shiny and feel well made.
 They have a robustness to them that suggests they will last.
-For comparison, I also bought a set of M&S tri-ply pans from Vinted and sent them back.
-They felt flimsy; not hugely flimsy, but they didn’t seem robust enough for £90.
+For comparison, I also bought a set of M&S tri-ply pans from Vinted and sent them back (as they had scratches and were sold as new).
+The M&S pans felt flimsy; not hugely flimsy, but they didn’t seem robust enough for £90.
 These ProCook pans are noticeably sturdier.

 Lids and Fit